 - Drug addiction is considered one of the leading diseases in terms of its mortality rate.
 Every year, drug addiction takes millions of lives globally.
 It does not spare the rich, the talented, or the young.
 The victims of drug addiction range from the most famous stars to ordinary people.

 - Drugs are widely available to teenagers and even children.
 To make matters worse, the personal addictions of negligent, drug addicted parents often leads to their children becoming drug abusers.

-Society continues to condemn this behavior, and it is important to remember that when you see this happening in your own family, there is no room for ambiguity.
+Society continues to condemn this behavior, and it’s important to remember that when you see this happening in your own family, there’s no room for ambiguity.
 It is necessary to engage specialists as soon as possible to make sure the afflicted person receives qualified, professional help.

 How to Recognize Drug Addiction

 This question concerns everyone, but it is especially relevant for families with teenagers.
 Many of those suffering from the disease of addiction might begin their path of substance abuse by doing a line of cocaine at a party, but that may soon escalate to the first experimentation with heroin.

 At the first stage of the disease, the root causes of use might seem harmless, for example, doing them ‘just this once’ to fit in at a party or saying that the drugs were ‘a gift’ from a friend.
 Experimenting with drugs can be caused by curiosity, mental instability, loneliness, and feeling misunderstood by parents or other adults.
 Increased promiscuity is another warning sign, and often appears against the background of alcohol consumption.

 All addictive substances have powerful effects on the brain, leading to a desire in the user to repeat the first blissful high, so there will be attempts to find a resource (dealer).
 If a good mood is no longer possible without drugs, it’s already a problem.